C4LEB-ai/Recommender_System/README.md

 # Movies Recommender_System
 Movie Recommendation system
 ## Data Set
-The data set used for this notebook is the 1M ratings data set from MovieLens.
-This contains 1M ratings of movies from 7120 movies and 14,025 Users.
-This data set includes:
+The data set used for this notebook has 4809 rows × 7 columns and are collected from the IMDB movies database.

 - movieId
 - userId